With technology at your fingertips, being part of your community through science has never been easier or more accessible.

 Find more science projects that you can participate in at home.

-It’s easy to discover a citizen science project you’re passionate about with CitSci’s project finder.
-Check out the featured citizen science project on the left of the widget or use the finder on the right to search for a project that involves a specific activity or focuses on your favorite science topic.
+It’s easy to discover a science project you’re passionate about with CitSci’s project finder.
+Check out the featured community science project on the left of the widget or use the finder on the right to search for a project that involves a specific activity or focuses on your favorite science topic.

 APPS FOR YOUR ESTUARY